 The Association should offer safety classes every month.
 These classes should meet the safety curriculum laid out earlier in this document.
-Information on obtaining curriculum for a 1, 2, and certification for these classes in your state can be found in Appendix A of this document.
+Information on obtaining curriculum for a 1, 2, and 3-hour version of Safe Selling class, train-the-trainer classes, and assistance in obtaining CE certification for these classes in your state can be found in Appendix A of this document.
 These services are provided at no cost.